-Following the three-year period of industry activity declines from 2001-2003 noted previously, we saw year-over-year revenue increases at our ongoing operations beginning in mid-2003 and continuing throughout 2008.
-Based on our backlog and forecasts from industry construction analysts, we expect that activity levels in our industry are likely to decrease in 2009, particularly in the area of new construction.
+Following the three-year period of industry activity declines from 2001-2003 noted previously, we saw modest year-over-year revenue increases at our ongoing operations beginning in mid-2003 and continuing throughout 2008.
+Based on our backlog and forecasts from industry construction analysts, we expect that activity levels in our industry are likely to decrease over the next twelve months, particularly in the area of new construction.